hburn7/osu-wiki/wiki/Tournaments/Official_support/en.md

 In addition to the expectations for programs above, automated refereeing tools **must** also adhere to the following expectations:

 - Potential bots **must** abide by the expectations laid out for [bot accounts](/wiki/Bot_account) for general in-game use.
 Referee-related tools and software could alternatively be run directly from a user's own account.
 - A human referee **must** always be available to respond to calls for support from participants within a reasonable timeframe (2–5 minutes), and be able to be summoned remotely via the use of a `!panic` command inside the lobby itself.
-When this command is used, all automation should stop until resumed by the human referee.
+When this command is used, all automation **must** stop until resumed by the human referee.
 - Any ongoing lobbies **must** be able to be manually taken over by a human referee with minimal interference whilst also retaining any previous logs of play and chat.

 ## Requesting support